TABLE OF CONTENTS

-Who Should Participate in the Business Process Mapping Journey?
+Who Should Be Involved in Business Process Mapping Journey?

 Embarking on the journey of business process mapping requires strategic planning, teamwork, and input from various stakeholders.
 In today’s digital age, where efficiency and adaptability become increasingly vital, many organisations are adopting business process mapping to streamline their operations, boost productivity, and foster innovation.
 However, the success of these endeavours doesn’t solely rely on the tools and techniques used but also on the active participation of the right people.